zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/13-sinhala-google.md

-Of the four, the chaplain, here Cain does not sin, does not utter sinful words, sinner Kalpana does not think, does not lead a lame life, Thapati, of these four Dhammas The right person is the one who is talented, who has great merit, who is to come I call him the invincible man who came. ”In the same way the seal was exalted There are some shramana brahmins who are arguing.
+Of the four, the chaplain, here Cain does not sin, does not utter sinful words, sinner Kalpana does not think, does not lead a lame life, Thapati, of these four Dhammas The right person is the one who is talented, who has great merit, who is to come I call him the invincible man who came.
+"In the same way the seal was exalted There are some shramana brahmins who are arguing.
 They discipline in a virtuous manner Purity is purity to the extent that it does not exceed the degree of modesty Purity is called liberation, liberation is liberation.
 And declares.
 Practice